 - How they plan to work together. [project goals for collaboration]

-After the builders have won the job, they then sit with their team to plan what parts of the job they will do [responsibility matrix], what information is needed and by when [master information delivery plan], as well as how information being shared needs to be set out [standards, methods, and procedures]; writing all this into a single agreed plan for everyone to follow [post contract-award BIM execution plan].
+After a builder wins the job, they plan with their team what parts of the job they will do [responsibility matrix], what information is needed and by when [master information delivery plan], as well as how information needs to be set out [standards, methods, and procedures]; writing all of this into a single agreed plan for everyone to follow [post contract-award BIM execution plan].
 To make sure everyone can follow the plan, the builders check their team’s skills [supply chain assessments] before starting the job.

-As they do the job, each team follows the agreed plan on how information needs to be set out [task information management] and owns their information; making sure that their information lines up [clash avoidance].
-The teams do this by sharing their work in one place for everyone to use and follow the agreed plan on how to name everything, making it easier to find information [common data environment].
-The builder also checks with the owner at the end of each stage to make sure what they are building is right for the owner and that they have all the information they need about the job [employer decision points, supplier’s information exchange].
+As they do the job, each team follows the agreed plan on how to set out their information [task information management] and owns their information; making sure that their information lines up with the work of other teams before sharing their information [clash avoidance].
+Each team shared their information for everyone to use and follow the agreed plan on how to name everything, making it easier to find and manage information [common data environment].
+The builder also checks with the owner at the end of each stage to make sure what they are building is right for the owner; giving them all the information they need [employer decision points, supplier’s information exchange].

-By planning out what information needed and when by, the builder can be sure that no information goes missing [project delivery management].
-Also, by planning how information is created, the builder can be sure that the information is right and can be used by everyone who needs it [project information management].
-Finally, by planning how information is shared, the builder can make sure that all information has been checked before it is shared [check, review, approve].
+By planning out what information needed and by when, the builder can be sure that no information goes missing [project delivery management].
+Also, by planning how information is created, the builder can make sure information is right and can be used by everyone who needs it [project information management].
+Finally, by planning how information is shared, the builder can make sure that all information is right and lined by before it is shared [check, review, approve].

-At the end of the job, the builder shares all the information needed by the owners to look after the build [asset information model], and the owner checks to make sure that this information is set out as they asked for [asset information requirements].
-If this is agreed at the start of a job, the builder can make sure his team creates the right information as needed.
+At the end of the job, the builder shares all the information about the job [project information model] with the owner.
+The owner keeps this information to check what the builder did and uses some of it to look after the build [asset information model].
+The owner checks that the information is set out as they asked for [asset information requirements].
+If this is agreed at the start of a job, the builder can make sure his team gets good information from the start.

-Finally, to make sure the owner’s information stays clear, right and without missing bits, the owner must look after this information until the next job.
-When needed, the owner may have to add, change, and remove things [trigger-related events] to keep their information right.
+Finally, to make sure the owner’s information stays right, the owner must look after this information.
+When needed, the owner may have to add new information after changes to the build [trigger-related events] to keep their information right.

 And that’s it.

-By following these steps, builders and their teams can work together to give the owner what they wanted.
-By creating an agreed plan there is a better chance that the parts ordered for the job won’t be the wrong size, put in the wrong place, or even just be the wrong part.
-That means that when the job is finished there is less of a chance that money will be a problem, or that it’ll take more time to finish.
-Best of all, the job finishes with a happy owner.
+By following these steps, builders and their teams can work together to give an owner the information they need.
+By creating an agreed plan, there is a better chance that the parts ordered for the job won’t be wrong, the wrong size or put in the wrong place.
+That means less money spent on problems, less time to finish and best of all, a happy owner.